Goy: As a derogatory term

 That's a good litmus test: if you wouldn't use a word in the presence of someone you're describing, [there is a] good chance it's offensive.

+Writer Mike Rothschild linked Jeffrey Epstein's derogatory usage of the word in quotations like "This is the way the jew make money.. and made a fortune in the past ten years„ selling short the shippping[sic] futures„ let the goyim deal in the real world" with a rise in antisemitic conspiracy theories online in the wake of the release of the Epstein files.

 In antisemitism

-According to the Southern Poverty Law Center, white supremacists have ironically used the term "goy" in reference to themselves as a signal of their belief in conspiracy theories about Jews.
-For example, a Hungarian antisemitic motorcycle association refers to themselves as the Goyim riders, and in 2020 Kyle Chapman tried to rename the far-right group the Proud Boys to the Proud Goys.
+According to the Southern Poverty Law Center, white supremacists have ironically used the term goy in reference to themselves as a signal of their belief in conspiracy theories about Jews.
+For example, a Hungarian antisemitic motorcycle association refers to themselves as the Goyim riders, and in 2020, Kyle Chapman tried to rename the far-right group the Proud Boys to the Proud Goys.

 In a similar vein, the far-right American Traditionalist Worker Party, in 2017, created the crowdfunding platform called GoyFundMe, a wordplay on the popular crowdfunding platform GoFundMe.

 The Goyim Defense League (GDL) and its website, GoyimTV, are another example.

-Europol's 2021 report on Terrorism Situations and Trends discusses the German Goyim Partei Deutschland ('Goyim Party Germany'), "a right-wing extremist organisation" founded in 2016 which "used its website to publish antisemitic and racist texts, pictures and videos."
+Europol's 2021 report on Terrorism Situations and Trends discusses the German Partei Deutschland ('Goyim Party Germany'), "a right-wing extremist organisation" founded in 2016 which "used its website to publish antisemitic and racist texts, pictures and videos."

-The slur is also featured in the far-right catchphrase or meme The Goyim Know, Shut It Down associated with Neo-Nazis on online forums like the 4chan and 8chan.
+The term is also featured in the far-right catchphrase or meme "The Goyim Know, Shut It Down" associated with Neo-Nazis on online forums like the 4chan and 8chan.
 In this context, the "speaker" assumes the role of a "panicking Jew" who reacts to an event that would reveal Jewish "manipulations" or Jewish "deceitfulness".

 According to the Anti-Defamation League, the antisemitic meme first appeared on 4chan in 2013.
 Einstein Schorr called the meme an instance of "linguistic appropriation" whereby Neo-Nazis cynically incorporated "pseudo-Yiddish phrases" into their vocabulary to ridicule Jews.
-Schorr describes that as a way to propagate the "anti-Semitic myth that we are a cabal with our own secret language and agenda."
+Schorr describes that as a way to propagate the "anti-Semitic myth that we are a cabal with our own secret language and agenda".